-The deduction u/s 80EEA is only available to individuals.
-Additionally, it is important to meet the criteria listed below in order to claim deduction under this section:
+The deduction u/s 80EEA is only available to individuals who opt for the old tax regime.
+This section does not mention if you need to be a Resident individual in order to claim this deduction hence even Non-Resident individuals can also claim a deduction under this section.
+Additionally, it is important to meet the criteria listed below in order to claim a deduction under this section:

 - The stamp duty value of residential houses shall be up to INR 45 lakh.

-- The loan is taken from a financial institution.
+- The loan is taken from a financial institution or a housing finance company.

 - Assessee is not claiming any deduction under section 80EE.

-- The assessee owns no residential house property on the date of sanction of loan.
+- The assessee owns no residential house property on the date of sanction of the loan being a first-time home buyer.

-The exemption limit of this deduction is INR 1,50,000.
-Deduction under Section 24 can also be claimed along with 80EEA which can give taxpayers a total benefit up to INR 3,50,000.
+- The exemption limit of this deduction is INR 1,50,000.
+Deduction under Section 24 can also be claimed along with 80EEA.
+Hence, the taxpayer can get a total benefit of up to INR 3,50,000 in a financial year.

 Difference between Section 80EEA and Section 24